 |Bimini Sands Beach Club||2.3 mi.||S||South Bimini||Resort|

-Though the area surrounding Alice Town Beach isn't exactly a culinary hot spot, you can still find some interesting eateries, especially if you are willing to venture a little farther away.
+While this spot isn't close to many restaurants, you can still satisfy your hunger, especially if you are willing to venture a little farther away.
 The closest places to grab a bite to eat is Bimini Big Game Bar and Grill, which is a delicious choice during or after a day at the beach.

 |Bimini Big Game Bar and Grill||(242) 347-3391||Caribbean||0.1 mi.||E||North Bimini|

-You may also enjoy Radio Beach, located only a short distance away.
+You may also want to consider Radio Beach, located only a short distance away.

 Help us improve!
 We welcome your corrections and suggestions.